KSP-KOS/KSLib/games/README.md

 ### Basic layout

-Each game has it's own sub folder for ease of organization.
+Each game has its own sub folder for ease of organization.
 Within each folder there will be a `game.ks` file that you can `RUN` to play the game and a README written using ascii text, or Github markdown files (.md) that contains some basic info about the game.
 Additionally there may also be needed libraries for the game, which can either ether be placed in the game folder or linked to in the README file for the game.